waynodiablo/Oystercard/yelpv2.md

 `Rails.application.secret.NAME_OF_SECRET`

-Make sure that `secrets.yml` is in your `.gitignore` file to prevent it being picked up by version control.
+Make sure that `config/secrets.yml` is in your `.gitignore` file to prevent it being picked up by version control.
 (Bear in mind that at this point it's already in your Git history, so it's not actually gone.
 To remove secrets from a repo's history, try following [this tutorial](https://help.github.com/articles/remove-sensitive-data/).)

 **This becomes super, super important when using Amazon Web Services because *those secrets are linked to your credit card details*.** Be careful!

-Anyway – all of the above is in [this tutorial](https://github.com/plataformatec/devise/wiki/OmniAuth:-Overview) if you want to read more on OmniAuth and Devise.

 #### Setting limits on users